 Equally important, however, was the observation that certain features were not reproduced well.
-The direction selectivity was absent in the model due to the way the LGN filters were constructed, providing insight into areas for improvement in the next generation of cortical models .
+The direction selectivity was absent in the model due to the way the LGN filters were constructed, providing insight into areas for improvement in the next generation of cortical models7.

 What are the major mechanisms that determine the observed neuronal activity patterns?

 A major mechanistic insight into modulation of cortical function was uncovered, by testing cell connectivity scenarios.
-In one case, a “like-to-like” rule [3, 4, 5, 6] was used for excitatory-to-excitatory connectivity (ie, cells that selectively respond to similarly-oriented stimuli have a higher probability of being connected, and stronger synaptic weights).
+In one case, a “like-to-like” rule3, 4, 5, 6 was used for excitatory-to-excitatory connectivity (i.e., cells that selectively respond to similarly-oriented stimuli have a higher probability of being connected, and stronger synaptic weights).
 In another, both connectivity and synaptic weights were randomly assigned, independent of cell tuning.
 The model showed that orientation selectivity was strongly reduced when connections were random (Fig. 4), suggesting that like-to-like connectivity rules are crucial for cortical tuning.
-Other mechanistic insights were observed and are discussed in Arkhipov, et al. , some of which were obtained using in silico optogenetic perturbations.
+Other mechanistic insights were observed and are discussed by Arkhipov, et al.7, some of which were obtained using in silico optogenetic perturbations.

 Figure 4.
-Comparison of like-to-like versus random connectivity on the orientation selectivity index of excitatory cells in L4.
+Comparison of the effect of like-to-like versus random connectivity on the orientation selectivity index of excitatory cells in L4.
 The like-to-like scenario provides the highest indices, consistent with in vivo experimental data.